boring-registry/boring-registry/README.md

 ## Internal Storage Layout

-The Boring-Registry is using the following storage layout inside the storage backend:
+The boring-registry is using the following storage layout inside the storage backend:

 ```bash
 <bucket_prefix>